sony/nnabla/python/src/nnabla/utils/converter/onnx/ONNXOpCoverage.md

 that indicates if each operator can be converted to NNP.

 - :black_heart: The ONNX operator hasn't been checked if it can be converted to NNabla.
+- :purple_heart: The ONNX operator has been checked if it can be converted to NNabla, but the implementation has not started.
 - :green_heart: The ONNX operator can map to a NNabla operator.
 - :yellow_heart: The solution is not perfect/finished, for example, the operator can map to a combination of NNabla operators.
 - :broken_heart: Hard to find a solution with existing NNabla operators.